 It’s small enough to leave permanently on the worktop, very easily stored if you'd rather not do that, and comes with three different-sized containers and blade configurations for maximum convenience.
 It’s also a doddle to use.

 This model is equipped with a 600-watt motor that produces a cyclonic action to tease the goodness out of your fruit and veg without massacring the vitamins.

 Despite being primarily sold as a smoothie maker, the Nutribullet is perfectly adequate as an occasional blender for soups, ice and what have you.
 Clearly it is nowhere near as good as the Sage or KitchenAid, but given the price, it's very hard to fault.

-Redefining the blender, this high-price, high-gloss, tech-packed machine uses powerful magnets to turn blades sealed into the base of the jug.
+Redefining the blender, this (originally) very high-priced, high-gloss, tech-packed machine uses powerful magnets to turn blades sealed into the base of the jug.
 As a result you can dishwasher it safely.